Cloudflare Lava Lamps

 Cost: Free

-What to know: This is a working office lobby.
-Be respectful and don’t touch the lamps.
-Photography is generally fine.
-Access may vary; check if the lobby is open to walk-ins.
+What to know: Working office lobby.
+Don’t touch the lamps.
+Access can vary; check whether the lobby is open to walk-ins.

 Getting There